kleenkanteen/about-me-in-5-minutes/README.md

 ## My motto: Be bold, be curious.

 Don't be afraid to voice your concerns or to ask questions.
-Fortune favors the bold.
+Fortune favors the bold!

 And be curious.
 Not enough people ask enough questions.
 Too many pepole stick to the defaults when it comes to opinions or even their computer settings.
+Because it's hard to think.
 “Rarely do we find people who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions.
 Nothing pains some people more than having to think.” - Martin Luther King Jr.

 --

 ## A little more about me
 - Bold: not afraid to speak up.
-Innate within me I guess.

-- Resourceful: I will ask and google to learn what I need.
-Helped me a lot in school when the professor (usually) can't teach well.
+- Resourceful: I'll ask and google to learn something I am interested in.
+Helped me a lot in school when the taecher/professor (usually) can't teach.
+I've found good teachers to be rare.

-- Curious: I like asking questions because I like knowing what's behind the curtains :)
+- Curious: I like asking questions because I like knowing what's behind the curtains.

-- Debating: I'm opioniated.
-I try to think of why things happen around me.
+- Critical thinkin: I'm opinionated.
+I think of why things happen, why people do certain things.
 And what's the ideal way to live.

-- History nerd: My curiosity ties into this.
-I like knowing how others used to live.
-How our world came to be.
-Humans are one bloody mess.
+- History nerd: I like knowing how others used to live.
+How did our world came to be?
+How did the computer and programming languages develop?

 - Ideas - I have a lot of ideas.
-I use Obisidan for notes with a lot of markdown files.
-One file for project ideas has around 100 ideas.
+I use Obsidian for writing my notes using markdown files.
+One file I have for project ideas has around 100 ideas.
 So many ideas, so little time.

 - Minimalism - quality over quantity.
 I buy as little as possible.
-What makes life good is not the material but the immaterial.
+What makes life good is not the material, but the immaterial.

 - Organized - I like order.
-To make things in a logical manner, physically and virtually.
-Simple example: I make my bad.
+Having things in a logical manner, physically and virtually.
+Simple example: I make my bed after waking up.

 ## My Desk Setup